microsoft/industry/telco/docs/telco-networking.md

 ### Design Recommendations

 #### Azure regions
 - For maximum resiliency, deploy an Azure networking platform in at least two Azure regions (preferrably region pairs).
-This will protect your infrastructure in Azure against localized disasters with availability zones and also from regional or large geography disasters, by making use of another regions.
+This will protect your infrastructure in Azure against localized disasters with availability zones and also from regional or large geography disasters, by making use of another region.
-- Besides protecting you from a disaster scenario in an Azure region, this redundant setup allows you to deploy highly available, mission critical systems in an Active-Active configuration when instances of your application can be deployed across 2 (or more) Azure regions.
 - Deploy a hub VNet (for hub and spoke networks) or a virtual hub (for Virtual WAN based network topologies) on each of the Azure regions choosen in your organization.
-  - Please note that Telco architectures can have more than one hub or vHub on the same Azure region.
+  - Note that Telco architectures can have more than one hub or vHub on the same Azure region.
+- Besides protecting you from a disaster in an Azure region, this architecture allows you to deploy highly available, mission critical systems in an Active-Active configuration where instances of your application can be deployed across 2 (or more) Azure regions.
-- Each ExpressRoute Gateway should be connected by at least two ExpressRoute circuits for the same routing domain (in case the Telco is using multiple ExpressRoute circuits to isolate routing domains).
-The ExpressRoute circuits should be provisioned from different peering locations.
-This will remove any single-point-of-failure when connecting the telco on-premises environment to Azure.
+- Each ExpressRoute Gateway should be connected to at least two ExpressRoute circuits per routing domain (in case the Telco is using multiple ExpressRoute circuits to isolate routing domains).
+The ExpressRoute circuits should be provisioned from different [peering locations](https://docs.microsoft.com/azure/expressroute/expressroute-locations-providers#expressroute-locations).
+This will remove any single-point-of-failures for connecting on-premises network to Azure.
   - Use BGP techniques such as AS path prepending and local preference to ensure [optimal routing across the ExpressRoute circuits](https://docs.microsoft.com/azure/expressroute/expressroute-optimize-routing).
   - This setup is depicted in picture 1 below:

 ![Figure 1: Dual regions with cross connects ](./vnet-dual-circuits.png)

-_Figure 1: Dual regions with cross connected ExpressRoute circuits
+_Figure 1: Dual regions with cross connected ExpressRoute circuits._

 #### Availability Zones